Module Database Search

 On completion of this module, students are expected to be able to:

-2 Critically appraise the opportunities and challenges associated with CCUS implementation taking into consideration economic, environmental, and regulatory factors.
+2 Critically appraise the opportunities and challenges associated with Carbon Capture Utilisation and Storage (CCUS) implementation taking into consideration economic, environmental, and regulatory factors.

-3 Appraise the role of policy frameworks and incentives in promoting CCUS deployment.
+3 Evaluate the role of policy frameworks and incentives in promoting Carbon Capture Utilisation and Storage (CCUS) deployment.

-4 Apply knowledge and understanding of the main scientific and engineering principles and concepts of fluid flow, geomechanics and geochemistry to CCUS project development.
+4 Synthesise the main scientific and engineering principles and concepts of fluid flow, geomechanics, and geochemistry for Carbon Capture Utilisation and Storage (CCUS) project development.

 Indicative Module Content